ZupIT/ritchie-formulas/demo/coffee-node/README.md

 ## description

-This is formula receive 4 inputs:
+This is formula receive 3 inputs:

 - customer name,

 - coffee type,

-- delivery,

-- no delay
+- delivery

 and builds a coffee.